 - Diarrhea or blood in your stool

 When to see a doctor

-Seek immediate medical attention for shortness of breath, chest or arm pain, or signs of a stroke, such as face drooping, limb weakness or speech disturbances.
+Seek immediate medical attention for shortness of breath, chest or arm pain, or signs of a stroke, such as face drooping, arm weakness or having difficulty speaking.

 Make an appointment with your doctor if you have other signs or symptoms that worry you.
 Early detection of Takayasu's arteritis is key to getting effective treatment.

 If you've already been diagnosed with Takayasu's arteritis, keep in mind that your symptoms may come and go even with effective treatment.
-Pay attention to symptoms similar to those that occurred originally or to any new ones, and be sure to tell your doctor promptly.
+Pay attention to symptoms similar to those that occurred originally or to any new ones, and be sure to tell your doctor promptly about changes.

 No one knows exactly what causes the initial inflammation in Takayasu's arteritis.
 The condition is likely an autoimmune disease in which your immune system attacks your own arteries by mistake.
 The disease may be triggered by a virus or other infection.

-With Takayasu's arteritis, extended or recurring cycles of inflammation and healing in the arteries might lead to one or more of the following complications:
+With Takayasu's arteritis, cycles of inflammation and healing in the arteries might lead to one or more of the following complications:

-Heart failure due to high blood pressure, inflammation of the heart or aortic regurgitation — a condition in which a faulty aortic valve allows blood to leak back into your heart — or a combination of these
+- Heart failure due to high blood pressure, inflammation of the heart, an aortic valve that allows blood to leak back into your heart, or a combination of these.

-Aneurysm in the aorta, which occurs when the walls of the blood vessel weaken and stretch out, forming a bulge that has the potential to rupture
+- Aneurysm in the aorta, which occurs when the walls of the blood vessel weaken and stretch, forming a bulge that has the potential to break.

 A healthy pregnancy is possible for women with Takayasu's arteritis.
 But the disease and drugs used to treat it can affect your fertility and pregnancy.
 If you have Takayasu's arteritis and are planning on becoming pregnant, work with your doctor to develop a plan to limit complications of pregnancy before you conceive.
 See your doctor regularly during your pregnancy for checkups.